jrhoads/mods_generator/README.md

 mods_generator
 ==============

-Tools for generating MODS files from datasets
+Tool for generating MODS files from datasets.
+Takes an spreadsheet or cvs file with MODS mapping information and generates a MODS file for each record.

 License
 =======